larseggert/bcp45bis/draft-eggert-bcp45bis.md

 The IETF discussion list is meant for discussions for which a more appropriate list does not exist, such as discussions that do not fall within the area of any working group, area or other established list.
-When discussions are started on the IETF discussion list for which such venues do exist, they should be moved there as soon as this is pointed out.
+When discussions are started on the IETF discussion list for which such venues do exist, they should be continued there as soon as this is pointed out.

+**RW: 'Move' could be taken as the existing posts are moved?
+Is 'continued' better?**

 When no dedicated mailing list exists, it may be preferable to request the creation of one {{NON-WG-LISTS}} and only announce the availability of the new